-Injury Marbled murrelets are found throughout the northern Gulf of Alaska and are known to concentrate in Prince William Sound.
+Marbled murrelets are found throughout the northern Gulf of Alaska and are known to concentrate in Prince William Sound.
 Carcasses of nearly 1,100 Brachyramphus murrelets were found after the spill, and about 90 percent of the murrelets that could be identified to the species level were marbled murrelets.
-Since they are a small bird and not easily seen, many more murrelets probably were killed by the oil than were found.
-Estimates vary but between 2,900 and

-14,800 individuals were killed by the initial oiling and this represented 6-12 percent of the marbled murrelets in the spill area.
+Since they are a small bird and not easily seen, many more murrelets probably were killed as a result of the oil than were found.
+Estimates vary but between 2,900 and 14,800 individuals were killed by the initial oiling and this represented 6-12 percent of the marbled murrelets in the spill area.
 In addition to direct mortality, foraging activity and behavior was likely disrupted during the clean-up activities.

-Recovery Objective Marbled murrelets will have recovered when their populations are stable or increasing.
-Sustained or increasing productivity within normal bounds (based on adults and juveniles on the water) will be an indication that recovery is underway.
+Marbled murrelets will have recovered when their population has recovered to a level had the spill not occurred.
+Sustained or increasing productivity within normal bounds will be an indication that recovery is underway.

-Recovery Status Marbled murrelets were declining in the Sound before the oil spill, and the decline has continued since the spill.
+Marbled murrelets were declining in the Sound before the oil spill, and the decline has continued since the spill.
 It is listed as a threatened species in Washington, Oregon, California and British Columbia.
 Marbled murrelets have low intrinsic productivity and a slow population growth rate.
 Therefore, recovery from an acute loss will likely take many years.